mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

 2. Wait for Surface to get new IP
 3. Type it in the Remote Machine textbox in VS

-Pro Tip:
+Pro Tips:
+- Generally, you'll have your Solution build configuration set to deploy the UWP head project to your device each time you start debuggin the app (SHOW SCREENSHOT).
+That means the app will be installed over the old one on each deploy and that can be undesirable when testing offline behavior, so don't forget to uncheck that if needed after the initial deploy of the app to the device.
- If you find yourself switching from connected in disconnected frequently, it's a pain to keep typing in the same 2 IP addresses.
+- If you find yourself switching from connected in disconnected frequently, it's a pain to keep typing in the same 2 IP addresses.
 Undo (Ctrl + Z) works in that Remote Machine textbox.